 The truth?
 Nobody knows.
 But if I’m being honest, I wouldn’t expect it to happen anytime soon.
 Here’s why:

 - No legislative push.
-There are zero active bills to launch legal online casinos right now.
+As of this article’s latest update, there are zero active bills to launch legal online casinos right now.
 Even if lawmakers wanted to act, the state constitution bans most forms of gambling.
 Changing that would require a voter referendum, which slows things down and makes everything a bit more complicated.

 - Focus is elsewhere.
 Lawmakers are currently spending their time trying to legalize online sports betting and land-based casinos.
 And even those efforts are running into plenty of roadblocks.